GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 ## Hsig

-**Below we fit an extreme value mixture model to Hsig, using maximum likelihood.** The model has a GPD upper tail, and a gamma lower tail.
+**Below we fit an extreme value mixture model to Hsig, using maximum likelihood.** The model has a GPD upper tail, and a Gamma lower tail.

 ```r
 # Get the exmix_fit routines in their own environment